 What’s next for CRISPR?

-With its potential already demonstrated in research, the next big milestone for CRISPR will be demonstrating to be safe and effective as a treatment.
-But there are many other applications underway.
-One of them is the use of CRISPR to modify the pig genome so that their organs can be transplanted into humans without creating rejection, thus circumventing donor shortage. eGenesis, co-founded by George Church, is already working on it.
-Another is the use of CRISPR as a diagnostics tool.
+With its potential already demonstrated in research applications, the next big milestone for CRISPR will be proving to be safe and effective as a treatment.
+But there are still many other applications underway.

-But CRISPR might still surprise us as new variants and applications are developed.
+CRISPR might still surprise us as new variants are developed.
 Swiss scientists have developed a method to simultaneously edit up to 25 genes using CRISPR.
-And another version of the gene editing tool called CRISPR-Cpf1 that might make certain modifications easier is already being extensively researched.
+And another version of the gene editing tool called CRISPR-Cpf1 that makes it easier to replace one DNA sequence by another is already being used by big brands such as BASF.
 “You can imagine that many labs — including our own — are busily looking at other variants and how they work,” Doudna said.
 “So stay tuned.”

-While researchers keep refining the gene editing tool, CRISPR is becoming very popular between DIY scientists and biohackers.
+The gene editing tool is also becoming very popular between DIY scientists and biohackers.
 Some believe that the relatively simple methods that this technique requires might help democratize science and bring it closer to people outside the lab.
-However, some recent cases of biohackers injecting themselves with experimental treatments have alarmed the public it remains to be seen how these uses will be regulated.
+However, some cases of biohackers injecting themselves with experimental treatments have alarmed the public and it remains to be seen how these uses will be regulated.

 In any case, the impact of CRISPR in biology is already tangible and will undoubtedly go down in history as a big discovery.
 The cherry on the cake will come when the technology wins the Nobel prize, which many have been unsuccessfully predicting will go to CRISPR for years.